rahulhaque/websocket-tester-react/README.md

-# WebSocket Tester 🔌 React
+# Socktest 🔌 WebSocket Tester React

-Simple websocket client application for testing and debugging websocket server.
+**Socktest** is a simple websocket client application built with React for testing and debugging websocket server.
 It can connect to a websocket server and send payloads and receive responses from the server along with tracking connection activity log.

-Built with React and 💕

 ## Features